adutra/goalesce/README.md

     DeepMerge(map[1:a 2:b], map[2:c 3:d]) = map[1:a 2:c 3:d]

-### Merging slices
+### Merging slices and arrays

-When both slices are non-zero-values, the default behavior is to apply atomic semantics, that is, to _replace_ the first slice with the second one:
+When both slices or arrays are non-zero-values, the default behavior is to apply atomic semantics, that is, to _replace_ the first slice with the second one:

 ```go